I was the Treasurer of Australia from 3 December 2007 and Deputy Prime Minister from 24 June 2010, until 27 June 2013.

 As a prostate cancer survivor I am a vocal and tireless advocate for the early detection of the disease.
 If we can co-ordinate our action, if we can get the resources behind that action, and if we can tap the minds of the best and the brightest in the medical research community to achieve advances we can make a difference in eradicating this disease from the globe.

 Today I live in the northern suburbs of Brisbane, in the same house I have lived in since the early 1980s.
 I am married to Kim and we have three wonderful children; Erinn, Libbi and Matt.
-In my spare time I enjoy nothing better than spending time with my family- relaxing on the back deck having a barbecue and listening to the girls sing, or playing a bit of cricket with Matt.
+In my spare time I enjoy nothing better than spending time with my family- relaxing on the back deck having a barbeque and listening to the girls sing, or playing a bit of cricket with Matt.